Added sugar: World Health Organization

 In 2003, the WHO defined free sugars principally by defining the term "carbohydrate" into elements that relate more directly to the impact on health rather than a chemical definition, and followed on from meta-studies relating to chronic disease, obesity, and dental decay related to the overconsumption of high quantities of added sugar in processed foods.
 In tandem with the Food and Agriculture Organization, the WHO published a revised food pyramid that splits up the diet into more health-directed groups, recommending that a maximum of 10% of an individual's diet should come from free sugars.
 Sugar companies disputed the WHO report for suggesting that consumption of free sugars within the food pyramid should only amount to a daily maximum of 10%, and that there should be no minimum sugar intake.

 In 2015, the WHO published a new guideline on sugar intake for adults and children as a result of an extensive review of the available scientific evidence by a multidisciplinary group of experts.
 The guideline recommends that both adults and children reduce the intake of free sugars to less than 10% of total energy intake.

+Food and Drug Administration

-In 2016, added sugar was added to the revised version of the nutrition facts label and was a given a daily value of 50 grams or 200 calories per day for a 2,000 calorie diet.
+In 2016, the US Food and Drug Administration revised its regulations for nutrition facts labelling, with the changes becoming mandatory by July 2018 in most cases.
+Among other changes, the revision requires labelling of "added sugars", using a daily value of 50 grams or 200 calories per day for a 2,000 calorie diet.